Limited Visibility, and Monitoring Blind Spots

 Endpoint Based, Extended NetFlow from the Edge

 ZFlow generates an extended version of NetFlow to uniquely provide last-mile network visibility for all endpoint network activity.
-ZFlow telemetry is collected at the endpoint – desktop, laptop, server, virtual machine, and the cloud.
+ZFlow telemetry is collected at the endpoint – desktop, laptop, server, and virtual machine.
 It’s a simple way to upgrade existing network and/or security team NetFlow analytics.
-See what you are missing at the edge of your network and in the cloud.
+See what you are missing at the edge of your network, and in your data center and cloud.

 Connecting the Dots from Network to Device, Application, Binary and User